We all have an a year that in many ways we’d like to forget – an ‘annus horribilis’ as the Queen would say.

 Here are some ideas for you:

-- The Fit Lab runs regular classes, with several trained and experienced instructors.
-They also run a class called ‘Bodybalance’ which incorporates yoga but adds some Tai chi moves and pilates for strengthening the core.
-They are on James St, next to BCF.
+- Fernwood Women’s Gyms run regular classes, with trained and experienced instructors.
+They also offer a class called ‘Bodybalance’ which incorporates yoga but adds some Tai chi moves and pilates for strengthening the core.

-- Zama Yoga have a great focused studio on Ramsay St.
+- Arise Yoga have a great focused studio in the centre of town.

 And if you can’t make it to a class…